kin-labs/rewards-engine/current-valid-spend-guidelines.md

 |  "***User***"| an End-User that is a natural person with a single wallet in your Application;  |
 | "***you", "your***" | the Developer, and where the context requires, their Application.  |

-2. **Eligibility to receive a KRE Payout**
+2. **Eligibility to receive KRE Rewards**

-To receive a payout from the KRE:

-2.1 you must satisfy in our discretion all of the Minimum Requirements as set out in Section A and all of the applicable Specific Transaction Requirements as set out in Section B; and
+To be eligible to receive KRE Rewards the Application must satisfy all of the Section A - General Requirements and all of the applicable Section B - Specific Transaction Requirements.

-2.2  your Application must not contain any Prohibited Transaction as set out in Section D.

-**SECTION A - MINIMUM REQUIREMENTS**
+**SECTION A - GENERAL REQUIREMENTS**

 3. **Awareness and control**

 3.1.
-The sending party of a Transaction must have control over the initiation of that Transaction unless it is Passive Subscription Payment.
+For each Spend Transaction, the User must make a voluntary choice to initiate the Spend Transaction unless it is Passive Subscription Payment.

-3.2.
-Both parties to a Transaction must be aware of the Transaction at the time it occurs.
+The Spend Transaction is not a voluntary choice of the User if (a) the User is forced to perform it (b) the User is not aware the Spend Transaction is occurring at the time it occurs, or (c) the User's wallet was debited by the Developer and this was not expressly authorised by the User at the time of the Transaction.
+Being aware of the action that initiated the Spend Transaction is not the same as being aware of the Spend Transaction itself.

 4. **Developer to be in compliance**

-You must not in our reasonable opinion be:
+You must not be:

 4.1 in breach of the Guidelines and/or these KRE Transaction Guidelines; or

-4.2 in breach of any app store policy that your Application is subject to the extent we consider this breach to be or likely to be detrimental to the Kin Ecosystem.
+4.2 in breach of any App Store policy (howsoever described) that your Application is available to the extent this is detrimental to the Kin Ecosystem,

 5. **Publicly known entity**

-Your Application must be publicly available.
+The Application must be publicly available.

 6. **Usability**